Wetlands provide a necessary benefit to lakes, streams, rivers, groundwater, and wildlife including:

 - Erosion control by acting as a sedimentation and filtering basin

-The Michigan Department of Environmental Quality (MDEQ) defines a wetland as “land characterized by the presence of water at a frequency and duration sufficient to support, and that under normal circumstances does support, wetland vegetation or aquatic life, and is commonly referred to as a bog, swamp, or marsh.”
+The Michigan Department of Environment, Great Lakes, and Energy (EGLE) defines a wetland as “land characterized by the presence of water at a frequency and duration sufficient to support, and that under normal circumstances does support, wetland vegetation or aquatic life, and is commonly referred to as a bog, swamp, or marsh.”

 NOTE: This definition may also apply to storm water retention and detention basins.

 Part 303, Wetlands Protection, of the Natural Resources and Environmental Protection Act requires a person to obtain a permit to complete work in a regulated wetland area for the following activities:

 - Depositing or placing fill material in a wetland

 - Dredging, removing, or permitting the removal of soil or minerals from a wetland

 - Constructing, operating, or maintaining any use or development in a wetland

 EP3 is responsible for obtaining permits to perform work in regulated wetland areas, floodplains, and other waters of the State, such as creeks, ponds, and rivers.
 Depending on the work scope, some of the permits can take six to nine months (or more) to obtain or complete.
 Please contact EP3 at (734) 647-1143 to discuss any project that might involve the above regulated waters.

 You can actively protect our wetlands by maintaining a suitable buffer between wetlands and new development (25 feet minimum, 50+ feet preferred) and encourage your neighbors and developers to do the same.